TransfiniteMeshPrimitives-TFMP-demo/TransfiniteMeshPrimitives-TFMP-demo/README.md

 ## Overview

 TFMP is a visual authoring tool concept for constructing structured 3D geometry from predefined primitive templates and preparing Gmsh-compatible GEO descriptions for simulation-oriented device modeling workflows.
+It supports interactive geometry construction workflows such as face attachment, face-based extrusion, and primitive duplication.

 Directly writing Gmsh GEO scripts is flexible, but it can become less convenient when structured 3D geometry must be built, edited, rearranged, and kept consistent across transfinite settings, physical groups, and entity IDs.